Using PostGraphile as a Library

 The package.json

-file should have the content similar to the following (with
+file should now have content similar to the following (with

 the versions of express